rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 );
 ```

-Reading raw values out of the quad can be done as follows:
+Reading raw values from the quad can be done as follows:

 ```javascript
 quad.subject.value === 'https://www.rubensworks.net/#me';